Moltard/CSS-ZE-Configs/README.md

     - `ze_ffvii_mako_reactor_v5_3.cfg` is the latest version (it also contains some stuff which were added for a server event in 2022)
 - `ze_paranoid_rezurrection_v11_9.cfg` Stripper cfg is mainly made by Noctali.
 	- I added many others changes and fixes to the map, through the years.
+	- It requires people to download a fixed Gargantua model, as the original one packed became corrupted after the 2025 update (files are on the repo)
+	- It requires people to download a new "Blue Screen of Death" overlay (rafuron/paranoid/new_bsod2)

 ---